There are both advantages and disadvantages to filing IRS Form 8855, but in this post we take a look at why a client would want to file it.

 Tax preparers must file Form 8855 in the appropriate place to ensure it will be processed correctly.
-Tax preparers must send Form 8855 to the Department of the Treasury Internal Revenue Service Center in Kansas City, Missouri if they are filing from these states:
+These states file at Department of the Treasury, Internal Revenue Service Center, Kansas City, MO 64999:

-All other states must file at the Department of the Treasury Internal Revenue Service Center located in
+These states file at the Department of the Treasury, Internal Revenue Service Center, Ogden, UT, 84201:

 Finally, Form 8855, Election to Treat a Qualified Revocable Trust as Part of an Estate, should be filed by the due date as reflected in IRS Form 1041 for the first tax year of the related estate.
 In some cases, the estate is allowed an extension on the deadline that they can file Form 1041, which would mean that the new due date for Form 8855 would be that extended due date.

 Check out The Ultimate Guide to IRS Forms.

 Canopy takes the headaches out of client management by offering a way to keep client info organized.

 I love how easy it is to setup a new client in this software.
 Once set up, it's one click to get IRS transcripts downloaded for my review.
 This saves me at least an hour each week in comparison to the software I used to use.

 This makes workflow for tax resolution manageable.
 This business is a bunch of hurry up and wait.
 This system helps to refresh my memory while transitioning to different clients.